Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/lustre.md

     in Lustre filesystems.
 When these tasks are performed frequently or over large directories, it can degrade the filesystem's performance and thus affect all users.

-In this sense, you should minimize the usage of system calls quering or modifying file and directory attributes, e.g. `stat()`, `statx()`, `open()`, `openat()` etc.
+In this sense, you should minimize the usage of system calls querying or modifying file and directory attributes, e.g. `stat()`, `statx()`, `open()`, `openat()` etc.

 Please, also avoid commands basing on the above mentioned system calls such as `ls -l` and `ls --color`.
 Instead, you should invoke `ls` or `ls -l <filename` to reduce metadata operations.
-This also holds
-for commands walking the filessystems recursively performing massive metadata operations such as `ls -R`, `find`, `locate`, `du` and `df`.
+This also holds for commands walking the filesystems recursively performing massive metadata operations such as `ls -R`, `find`, `locate`, `du` and `df`.

 Lustre offers a number of commands that are suited to its architecture.